 The only MP to be elected under a UKIP banner was Douglas Carswell in Clacton – but he has since quit the party.

-Ex-UKIP donor Arron Banks has said he intends to stand in Clacton this time.
-It is not yet known whether Mr Carswell is going to stand.
+Ex-UKIP donor Arron Banks has said he intends to stand in Clacton this time, although Mr Carswell has now confirmed he will stand down.

 Mr Farage, who stepped down from the UKIP leadership following the UK’s decision to leave the EU, told BBC Radio 4’s Today: “I am still leading a group in the European Parliament, where of course ultimately there will be a veto over the whole Brexit deal and where the negotiations will take place over the next two years.